ringosham/Lazer-exporter/README.md

 ## Things to note

-The FFmpeg used for exporting songs is 32-bit only and supports both Windows and all Linux distributions.
+The FFmpeg used for exporting songs supports both 32 bit and 64 bit with the following requirements.

-If you are using a Linux distribution, please make sure you have installed the required libraries for 32-bit compatibility.

-If you are using macOS, exporting songs will still be available but with limited functionality.
+* Windows 7 and above
+* macOS 10.7 and above
+* Any Linux distributions (I don't think anyone would be running an ancient kernel anyway)

 ## Building

-The artifact can be built through standard IntelliJ tools.
-Additional libraries that are not in maven are stored in /lib.
-Please check the [README.md in /lib](https://github.com/ringosham/Lazer-exporter/tree/master/lib) for more information.
+Just use the standard IntelliJ build tools.

 ## Downloads